mnylen/pig/README.md

     "volumesFrom": ["data1", "data2"]

+### Other properties

+* `workdir` sets the working directory

 ### TODO

 * Tests!
+* Command for stopping everything
 * Support for building images
 * Support for passing environment variables
+* Support for external links
 * Allow passing `command` as string
 * Allow using another container as `base` to remove repetition from pig.json
+* May be rewrite in Python because it's bundled in most of systems
+* Bundle as npm package
+* Basic `pig.json` validations:
+    * required properties are set
+    * dependencies actually exist
+    * dependencies must be daemonized